 Esther Hart (3 June, 1970) will not only perform on Amsterdam Calling 2018, but she will host the show as well, as she did succesfully in the past two years.
 Esther won the national preselection for the Eurovision Song Contest in 2003 with the song “One more night”.
 Initially she was also set to participate to the British preselection, but the withdrew when she reached the Dutch finals.
 During the Eurovision Song Contest she was rewarded with the Artistic Award.
 She is now is also a singing coach to Dutch artists such as Marco Borsato.

-Tickets to Amsterdam Calling are available at Ticketmaster as from December 29th, 2017 at 10 am.
+The last tickets to Amsterdam Calling are available at Ticketmaster .
 Ticketprices will be € 24,75 (incl.
 Melkweg-membership, ex. reservation fee).